-The Company presented preclinical data at the Association for Research and Vision in Opthalmology conference in May 2012, and at the Macula Society meeting in June 2012.
+The Company presented preclinical data at the Association for Research and Vision in Ophthalmology conference in May 2012, and at the Macula Society meeting in June 2012.

 We commenced a clinical study, Study OHR-002, which began enrolling patients in late 2012.
 Study OHR-002 is a randomized, double blind, placebo controlled Phase II study to evaluate the efficacy and safety of Squalamine Eye Drops for the treatment of wet-AMD.
-The study will enroll 120 treatment naïve wet-AMD patients at more than twenty clinical sites in the U.S., who will be treated with Squalamine Eye Drops or placebo eye drops twice daily for a nine month period.
+The study will enroll 120 treatment naïve wet-AMD patients at more than twenty clinical sites in the U.S., who will be treated with Squalamine Eye Drops or placebo eye drops for a nine month period.
 The primary and secondary endpoints include visual acuity parameters, need for rescue intravitreal injections, and safety.
-The protocol includes an interim analysis upon the completion of the treatment period in 50% of the patients (approximately 60).
-We completed 50% enrollment in the study in July 2013 and therefore anticipate the release of interim results of Study OHR-002 in the second quarter of calendar 2014.
-Full enrollment is expected to be completed in the first quarter of calendar 2014, with final data on the study available in the fourth quarter of calendar 2014.
+The protocol includes an interim analysis upon the completion of the treatment period in 60 patients, and we anticipate the release of interim results of the OHR-002 study in June 2014.
+Full enrollment was completed in the second quarter of calendar 2014, with final data on the study expected in the first quarter of calendar 2015.

-We have also commenced two investigator sponsored trials ("IST") in indications where a molecule that possesses anti-angiogenic properties may provide therapeutic benefit.
+We have also commenced three investigator sponsored trials ("IST") in indications where a molecule that possesses anti-angiogenic properties may provide therapeutic benefit.
 Study OHR-003 is a monotherapy IST evaluating Squalamine Eye Drops in five patients with Proliferative Diabetic Retinopathy.
-The Principal Investigator of Study OHR-003 will be presenting a case study from the ongoing trial at the Macula Society meeting on February 19, 2014 and we expect the final data to be available in the second half of calendar 2014 for presentation at a scientific conference or forum.
+The Principal Investigator of Study OHR-003 presented a case report from the ongoing trial at the Macula Society meeting on February 19, 2014.
+Enrollment in Study OHR-003 has been completed and we expect the final data to be available in the second half of calendar 2014 for presentation at a scientific conference or forum.
 Study OHR-004 is an IST evaluating Squalamine Eye Drops in 20 patients with Branch and Central Retinal Vein Occlusion.
-We expect the data from OHR-004 to be available in the second half of calendar 2014 for presentation by the investigator at a scientific forum or conference.
+The OHR-004 study has completed enrollment and we expect the data from OHR-004 to be available in the second half of calendar 2014 for presentation by the investigator at a scientific forum or conference.
+Study OHR-005 is a multi center, randomized, masked, placebo controlled IST that is evaluating Squalamine eye drops in patients with diabetic macular edema.
+A total of 30 patients are expected to be enrolled at three sites.

-We also anticipate initiating two additional IST's to further evaluate Squalamine eye drops for the treatment of diabetic macular edema in the first quarter of calendar 2014.
-Study OHR-005 will evaluate Squalamine Eye Drops in a randomized, masked, placebo controlled trial of approximately 30 patients with Diabetic Macular Edema ("DME").
-Study OHR-006 will evaluate Squalamine Eye Drops in combination with monthly Lucentis® injections for patients that have been sub responders to monthly intravitreal Lucentis® injections.
+We also anticipate initiating an additional IST to further evaluate Squalamine eye drops for the treatment of diabetic macular edema in the second quarter of calendar 2014.
+Study OHR-006 will evaluate Squalamine Eye Drops in combination with monthly Lucentis® injections for DME patients that have been sub responders to monthly intravitreal Lucentis® injections.
 The trial will enroll approximately 20 patients and will be randomized, masked, and placebo controlled.

 Additionally, Squalamine has shown promise in the treatment of solid tumors such as ovarian cancer using the intravenous formulation in significantly higher doses than the eye drop formulation.
 In a Phase IIa study, patients with stage III and IV refractory and resistant ovarian cancer received Squalamine in combination with carboplatin, with approximately two thirds of the patients achieving a complete response, partial response or stable disease.
 Squalamine has been awarded Orphan Drug Status by the FDA for the treatment of late stage resistant or refractory ovarian cancer.
-We expect to publish or present the survival data on the completed phase IIa study in the first half of calendar year 2014 at a scientific conference or appropriate forum.
+We expect to publish or present the survival data on the completed phase IIa study in the second half of calendar year 2014 at a scientific conference or appropriate forum.
 Because of funding constraints, Ohr is seeking a development partner to further advance development of this indication; however we currently do not have plans to enter into such a transaction and there is no assurance that the Company will complete such a transaction.